banan1988/10x-smart-budget-ai/.ai/api-plan.md

     - `transactions.amount`: Must be a positive integer (`CHECK(amount > 0)`).
 This is enforced at the database level and validated by Zod in the API.
 - **Business Logic Implementation**:
     - **AI Categorization**: The `POST /api/transactions` endpoint contains the logic to call the AI service.
 This logic is only triggered if the transaction `type` is 'expense'.
 It constructs a prompt with the transaction description and the list of available category keys, sends it to the AI, and processes the response.
 If the AI fails or returns an invalid category key, a default category ("Inne") is assigned.
-    - **Dashboard Aggregation**: The `GET /api/dashboard` endpoint contains the logic to query the database for transactions within a given month, calculate total income, total expenses, and the balance.
+    - **Transactions Stats**: The `GET /api/transactions/stats` endpoint contains the logic to query the database for transactions within a given month, calculate total income, total expenses, and the balance.
 It also groups expenses by category, calculates totals for the spending chart, and makes a separate call to the AI service to generate the natural language summary.
     - **User Data Deletion**: The `DELETE /api/user` endpoint will call a specific Supabase function (`supabase.auth.admin.deleteUser(userId)`) that handles the deletion of a user and triggers the `ON DELETE CASCADE` constraints in the database to remove all related data (`user_profiles`, `transactions`).
     - **Feedback Storage**: The `POST /api/feedback` endpoint will validate the input and insert a new record into the `public.feedback` table with the `user_id` of the authenticated user.